-- The arrow is drawn with an aspect ratio of 1/3 for each arrow half, i.e., if the arrow-head is 3 mm long an arrow with Half will extend 1 mm from the mid-line and with Open or Filled extend 1 mm to each side, in total making the base 2 mm wide. - The arrowSize gives the width of the arrow (including the imagined other half for Half) so that lineThickness=10 and arrowSize=10 will touch at the outer parts. - All arrow variants overlap for overlapping lines. - The lines for the Open and Half variants are drawn with lineThickness.
+- The arrow is drawn with an aspect ratio of 1/3 for each arrow part. - The arrowSize gives the width of the arrow (including the imagined other half for Half) so that lineThickness=10 and arrowSize=10 will touch at the outer parts. - All arrow variants overlap for overlapping lines. - The lines for the Open and Half variants are drawn with lineThickness.